 - Face coverings: Wearing of face cover is compulsory in public places; in workplaces; and during transport. - 2.
-Social distancing: Individuals must maintain a minimum distance of 6 feet (2 gaz ki doori) in public places.

-Shops will ensure physical distancing among customers and will not allow more than 5 persons at one time.

-3. Gatherings: Large public gatherings/ congregations continue to remain prohibited.

-Marriage related gatherings : Number of guests not to exceed 50.

-Funeral/last rites related gatherings: Number of persons not to exceed 20.

-- 4. Spitting in public places will be punishable with fine, as may be prescribed by the State/ UT local authority in accordance with its laws, rules or regulations. - 5.
-Consumption of liquor, paan, gutka, tobacco etc.in public places is prohibited.
+Social distancing: Individuals must maintain a minimum distance of 6 feet (2 gaz ki doori) in public places. - Shops will ensure physical distancing among customers. - 3.
+Gatherings: Large public gatherings/ congregations continue to remain prohibited. - Marriage related gatherings : Number of guests not to exceed 50. - Funeral/last rites related gatherings : Number of persons not to exceed 20. - 4.
+Spitting in public places will be punishable with fine, as may be prescribed by the State/ UT local authority in accordance with its laws, rules or regulations. - 5.
+Consumption of liquor, paan, gutka, tobacco etc. in public places is prohibited.